 Mailing prescription drugs is something that many business owners and individuals are unsure of how to do.
 It might be a good way to help out family members, neighbors, customers, or friends who need to have their prescriptions or over-the-counter drugs replenished.
 However, mailing prescriptions or over-the-counter drugs in the U.S. comes with many pitfalls you need to be aware of.

 Luckily, Easyship partners with major couriers to mail prescriptions drugs.
 That way you can safely and reliably ship over-the-counter and prescription medications.
 Plus, users save up to 91% discounted shipping rates on 250+ couriers.

 Here’s a closer look at the specifics of mailing medication so you know how to do it safely and legally!

 Can You Send Prescription Drugs in the Mail?

-Mailing prescription drugs are only allowed is when it’s being done by entities that are registered with the DEA.
+Mailing prescription drugs are only allowed when it’s being done by entities that are registered with the DEA.

 The one situation in which you’re allowed to mail any prescription drugs is when you or the recipient are exempted from DEA registration.
 Those in the active military, law enforcement, or civil defense are usually exempted from this registration.

-However, another instance is when you are sending the medication back to the manufacturer, either as a result of a recall or error in dispensing the prescription drugs.
+However, another instance is when you are sending the medication back to the manufacturer, either as a result of a recall or an error in dispensing the prescription drugs.

-Essentially, you can actually send prescriptions through mail just as long as you follow due process in mailing the medication.
-Both postal services like USPS and private couriers such as FedEx stipulate that all applicable Federal, state and local laws should be strictly followed.
+Essentially, you can actually send prescriptions through the mail just as long as you follow due process in mailing the medication.
+Both postal services like USPS and private couriers such as FedEx stipulate that all applicable Federal, state, and local laws should be strictly followed.
 In order to be on the safe side, always make sure you find out as much as possible about the laws governing your state or city in addition to understanding Federal regulations.